tendonintendo/QUANT/README.md

 This repository documents my personal journey into quantitative finance and algorithmic trading.
 As someone diving deeper into the world of trading, I've created this project to explore key concepts in quant finance, with a focus on modeling, simulation, backtesting, and other computer science principles applied to financial markets.

-The project so far has been organized into three main areas:
+The project so far has been organized into four main areas:
+- **Visualize**: Basic data visualization and analysis tools for market data
 - **Modeling**: Exploring volatility modeling techniques like GARCH for cryptocurrency markets
-- **Price Action Model**: Developing and validating a wick-based trading strategy using Monte Carlo simulation and statistical testing
+- **Price Action Analysis**: Developing and validating a wick-based trading strategy using Monte Carlo simulation and statistical testing
-- **Visualize**: Basic data visualization and analysis tools for market data
+- **Intraday VWAP Model**: Intraday mean-reversion strategy combining VWAP anchors with wick-based filters for SPY trading

 This is an educational project aimed at understanding the complexities of financial markets through hands-on implementation rather than building production-ready trading systems.